asahi417/wikiart-image-dataset/README.md

 <em> Figure 3: Samples from WikiART General (`portrait`, `landscape`, `other` from left to right). </em>
 </p>

-WikiART General is an image set of art work image attained from WikiART via our WikiART Crawler.
+WikiART General is an image set of artwork image attained from WikiART via our WikiART Crawler.
 We normalize the image size to be 256 x 256 by center crop.
 Figure 3 shows sample images for portrait, landscape, and the other style.
 Below table shows the image size per each art movement and the painting style.